Disneyland to Serve as COVID-19 Vaccine Super Site in Orange County

-Disneyland Resort in Anaheim has been established as the first super Point-of-Dispensing (POD) site for COVID-19 vaccines in Orange County and will open later this week, officials announced Monday.
+Disneyland Resort in Anaheim will be the first super site for COVID-19 vaccinations in Orange County later this week when the theme park becomes part of the fight against the global pandemic, officials announced Monday.

 “The Disneyland Resort, the largest employer in the heart of Orange County, has stepped up to host the county’s first Super POD site – undertaking a monumental task in our vaccination distribution process,” said acting Chairman Andrew Do, First District, in a county statement announcing the site.
 “We truly appreciate the support of the Orange County Fire Authority, our cities, and our residents as we continue to rollout COVID-19 vaccinations throughout the county.”